 Search for properties anywhere on the Big Island through my new website: www.BigIslandAgent.com

 1) How is the Big Island Real Estate Market?
-It's still a Buyer's Market opportunity, but inventory is declining and prices are increasing in 2014 as Buyers return to our local market.Big Island Real Estate Listings
+It's still a Buyer's Market opportunity, but inventory is declining and prices increased in 2014 as Buyers return to our local market.Big Island Real Estate Listings

-Vog is more common to our Kau and Kona districts, and on occasions affects the Hilo and Puna districts of the Island.
-Vog generally is carried to the southwest by the trade winds from the volcanic vents in the Hawaii Volcanoes National Park, and can sometimes even affect our neighbor islands.
-A "Voggy" day looks like a smoggy day, and creates brilliant red sunsets.
+Vog is more common to our Kona and South Kohala districts, and on occasions affects the Hilo Puna and Kau districts of the Island.
+Vog generally is carried towards the southwest of the Island by the trade winds from the volcanic vents in the Hawaii Volcanoes National Park.
+It can sometimes even affect our neighbor islands.
+A "Voggy" day looks like a smoggy day, and creates colorful sunsets.
 People with respiratory ailments are more prone to the adverse effects of Vog, which can include headaches, breathing difficulties, watery eyes, and sore throat.
-If Vog is a concern, we can focus your real estate search for properties on the east and north sides of the Big Island.Big Island Vog Conditions Univ. of Hawaii Vog Projection Map
+If Vog is a concern, we can focus your real estate search for properties on the east and north sides of the Big Island.Big Island Vog Conditions UH Vog Projection Map

 It is true that Hawaii Volcanic Lava Zones 1 and 2 are often more difficult to get mortgage loans on homes, while most permitted homes can get insurance through the HPIA program (Hawaii Property Insurance Association.)
 Insurance is also available through Lloyds of London.
 Many residents love these areas in Puna, Kau, and South Kona because of the weather and scenic beauty.
 If "being as far away from the lava as possible" is important, then we have areas in the Hilo, Hamakua, and Kohala districts to search for property.Big Island Lava Hazard Zones